My Quiet Kitchen

 Variations

 • With nuts- we always enjoy a little extra crunch in our muffins.
-Chopped walnuts and pecans are great.
+Chopped walnuts and pecans are really good here.

 • Refined sugar-free - for a fully WFPB muffin (whole-food plant-based), instead of sugar-sweetened chocolate chips, use grain-sweetened carob or sugar-free chocolate.
 There are more varieties of sugar-free chocolate out there than ever!